Book Club – Every 4th Friday, 9:30 AM

 Join us for a riveting discussion.
 Stop by every fourth Friday at 9:30 AM at the library for an adult book club discussion.
 Hope to see you there!

-Knitting Club – 2nd Monday of the month, 6-8 PM
+Knitting Club – Every 2nd Monday, 6-8 PM

 Do you like to knit or want to learn how?
 Join us!
 The first half of the year, we will knit scarves and hats for the community giving tree in December.
 The second half of the year we will knit a group project (probably a blanket) to donate to the library to be used as a prize.
 Knitters are welcomed to bring their own project to work on as well!